Coke21/E-Mail-Sender/README.md

 8. Type the E-mail address.

-9. A subject field can be empty.
+9. The subject field can be empty.

 10. Click Send-Email (now just redo the 6th step)